 Three bedrooms; 1 x double, 1 x twin, 1 x bedroom with bunk beds.
 Bathroom with shower over bath, basin and WC.
 Kitchen.
 Sitting/dining room.

 Electric storage heaters.
 Ceramic hob, fridge/freezer, electric oven, washer/dryer, dishwasher, microwave, selection of books, Smart TV, WiFi.
+Electric wood burner.
 Bed linen and towels inc. in rent.
 Fuel and power inc. in rent.
 Highchair available.
 Enclosed garden with furniture.
-One well-behaved pet welcome.
+Two well-behaved pets welcome.
 Sorry, no smoking.
 Pub within 0.1 mile, shop within 0.3 mile.
 Note: no stag/hen or similar parties.

 South Molton is a market town which is known at the the gateway to Exmoor and is ideally placed in North Devon.
 Within the town you will find a range of shops, amenities and a twice weekly market.
 Within close reach you will find forests, moors, rivers and coast, with churches and other buildings of historical significance.

 Devon has quite a few claims to fame such as being the backdrop to many films, including; War Horse - starring Benedict Cumberbatch, Tom Hiddleston, and directed by Steven Spielberg.
 Sense and Sensibility - starring Emma Thompson, Alan Rickman, Hugh Grant and Kate Winslet.
 The French Lieutenant's Woman - starring Meryl Streep and Jeremy Irons.
 Edge Of Tomorrow: Live Die Repeat - starring Tom Cruise, Emily Blunt and Brendan Gleeson.
 So you may recognise a few of the locations from their appearances on the big screen.